TPP Banner

 Plug in the USB cable and away I go, (insert record scratch) - it didn't go that smoothly.

-When I plugged in the Super Single, I went straight to the 'Game Controller' properties in Control Panel.
+I will state right here that it was NOT a fault of the unit and was 100%, MY FAULT.
+When I plugged in the Ozstick Arcade Game Super Single Controller, I went straight to the 'Game Controller' properties in Control Panel under Windows XP.
 It shows the GP-Wiz right away.
 It also lists my existing Saitek joystick as well.

 Conclusion:

-Chris Wigg from OzStick can be contacted via email info@ozstick.com.au
+Chris Wigg from OzStick can be contacted via email: info@ozstick.com.au

 or by visiting the web site: http://www.ozstick.com.au